Our process - UAL Jobs Our process - UAL Jobs

 Once a vacancy has closed, the relevant Resourcing Team will notify the selection panel to begin the shortlisting process.
 Candidates are usually notified of the outcome within 10–15 days, although this may take longer during periods of high application volume.
 Applicants who are shortlisted will be invited to the next stage; those who are not successful will also be notified by email.

 We encourage applicants to apply as early as possible to our roles.
 Occasionally, the closing date may be brought forward if we receive a high volume of applications.
-We aim to provide at least 24 hours’ notice if this occurs.
+We aim to provide at least 24 hours’ notice if this occurs but try to aim for 48 hours’ notice where operationally possible.
+If you have general queries or have any accessibility needs, contact details are usually included in the job advert.
+If not, please visit the Contact us page and quote the vacancy ID, job title and your application ID (if applicable).

 Making an application